quantummind/caltech_covid_19_modeling/data/international/README.md

 ### `corona_data_scraper`

 `geopop.csv` is a very comprehensive file!
 Contains latitude and longitude coordinates as well as international and state populations (in US), in to a running tally by day of number of total cases, number of deaths, number of recovered patients, number of active cases, number of tested cases, growthFactor in total cases from last day's number, in addition to the source for each item.
 Note that the `geopop.csv` dataset is awaiting to get new county information (for US states).
 This dataset will get refreshed daily using the daily refresh scripts, and we will update this page once the data is updated.
+**EDIT: County data is starting to come in.
+It is not complete, but it does have geolocation coordinates for all US counties!!! `geopop.csv` should primarily be used for geolocation first and then as it is refreshed county data should become more robust**
 Source: https://coronadatascraper.com/#home.
 This site is very robust, tracking daily updates in active and recovered cases as well as tested cases.
 It also binds this data with geolocation and population data as well.
 I'd (@connorsoohoo) highly suggest you check out the website.

 Compiled by Connor Soohoo (connorsoohoo@gmail.com)